EmilWojak/packer/README.md

     * once to copy file's data into the archive when no duplicate is found Try reading the input file once to perform hashing and appending data in a single loop through file data chunks; read the file once more for full content comparison; rewind the output archive offset should a duplicate match occur.
 Outcome would be subject to input data characteristics, e.g. file sizes and frequency of duplicates.

-* add more comprehensive integration tests covering all sorts of errors, e.g. filesystem access errors or corrupted archive format when unpacking,
 * support other file types:
     - character and block devices
     - named pipes